wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

 {% include l18n.html %}
 {% include _toc.html %}

+This article is a step-by-step tutorial on how to setup and use GPG signatures for Git to sign commits and tags, for non-repudiation.
+Git tags are associated with releases.

+The contribution of this article is the logical ordering of <strong>deep-dive</strong> concepts presented in a succint way, as a hands-on narrated scenic tour.
+"PROTIP" flags advice from hard-won experience such as relevant keyboard shortcuts and things to remember, available only here for you.

+## Why?

  > "If you ... want to verify that commits are actually from a trusted source, Git has a few ways to sign and verify work using GPG." -<a target="_blank" href="https://git-scm.com/docs/git-show-ref">git-scm.com/show-ref command</a>

 Protect Your Git Repositories From Commit Forgery Using Signing<a target="_blank" href="https://medium.com/@rwbutler/signing-commits-using-gpg-on-macos-7210362d15">*</a>

-This article is a step-by-step tutorial on how to setup and use GPG for Git to use for signing Git Tags, for non-repudiation.
-Also covered are releases associated with Tags.

 BONUS: Since we're using GPG, here are also <a href="#EncryptFiles">notes about signing of whole files using GPG</a>.

-The contribution of this article is the logical ordering of <strong>deep-dive</strong> concepts presented in a succint way, as a hands-on narrated scenic tour.
-"PROTIP" flags advice from hard-won experience such as relevant keyboard shortcuts and things to remember, available only here for you.

 <a name="SelfService"></a>